flaviut/nim-by-example/content/content/variables/type_casting_inference.md

 You may optionally specify the type after a colon (`:`).
 In some cases the compiler will expect you to explicitly cast types, for which multiple ways are available:

- - type conversion, whose safety checked by the compiler
+ - type conversion, which is safety checked by the compiler
  - annotating the variable type
  - the `cast` keyword, which is unsafe and should be used only where you know what you are doing, such as in interfacing with C